 - Kamboyo campsite 8 km from Mtito Andei Gate.

 - Chyulu Campsite 1 km from Chyulu Gate.

 Things to do

 - Cave exploration.

-Yatta Plateau – The Yatta Plateau is the world’s longest lava flow that runs along the western boundary of the park above the Athi River.
+Yatta Plateau – The Yatta Plateau is the world’s most extended lava flow that runs along the western boundary of the park above the Athi River.
 Its 290 km length was formed by lava from Ol Doinyo Sabuk Mountain.